ff6347/wihihihiggle/index.md

 If checked this will add the 'seedRandom(value)' expression.
 This is usefull if you need to have the same behaviour on several wiggle expression but you dont want to parent the layers.

 ###seed
 Define the random seed for your expression.
 All the expression with the same random seed will have a similar behaviour.
 The default is '100'.
-Accepts also expressions
+Accepts also expressions.

 ###addpstrz
 If checked the 'posterizeTime()' expression will be added.
 This allows to stop the time off the expression for the given amount of frames.
 If added the 'add time expression' will be disabled.

 ###framesPerSecond
 Define the a fps value for the time posterize.
 It is like stopping the time and wating for the given number of frames.
 The default is '1'.
-Accepts also expressions
+Accepts also expressions.

 ###addLoop
 If checked the loop wiggle expression by Dan Ebberts gets enabled.
-It allows to create a looping wiggle
+It allows to create a looping wiggle.

 ###loopTime
 Define the looptime in seconds.
 This is based on Dan Ebberts great [loop wiggle expression](http://www.motionscript.com/design-guide/looping-wiggle.html).
 The default is '5'.
-Accepts also expressions
+Accepts also expressions.

 ###button_select_ctrl
 Hit this button and the selected layer will be used as the controller.
 BEWARE all the Sliders need to be there.
-If they are not your expression will throw an error
+If they are not your expression will throw an error.

-###ctrlname
+###controller Name Textfield
 Enter a name for your controller.
-This will be used in the expression and as the name of the 'Null Layer'
+This will be used in the expression and as the name of the 'Null Layer'.

 ###ctrlExists
 This box checks itself by hitting the Select Control button.
 If it is checked the Script will asume you have a controller with the name set in the textfield to the left.
 If you uncheck it the script will create a new controler by that given name

-###runButton
+###rRun Button
 Press me and i will apply your expression to the selected properties

-###reset_button
+###Reset Button
 This will reset all fields to their default values.
 Also the saved values will be reseted.

-###button_help
+###Help Button
 Press me and i will try to help you.
 You also should watch the tutorials on this script on: http://fabiantheblind.info

 ---------------------